teusH/MySense/PyCom/README.md

 * software to use WiFi/MQTT for internet access connectivity if LoRa is not available
 * Over The Air (OTA) update via the <a href="https://docs.pycom.io/tutorials/all/ota.html">PyCom OTA method</a>.
 Currenty one can use WiFi AP access and Atom.
 If the WiFi AP is powered off by configuration the LoRa command 'W' will enable WiFi AP of the node again for one hour.
+* Solar power regulator with watch dog for battery level.
+Currently the PCB in use has battery level support and will force deepsleeps untill battery level is high enough to be operational.

 Some fixing materials:
-* small piece of plexiglas for cover oled display
 * 2 component glue
-* some fixing tool to stabalize the antenna
+* some fixing tool to stabalize the antenna.
+Or place the antenna inside the housing.
 * 4 cm tube for air inlet of PM module (SDS011 or PMSx003)
 * piece of wood to be able to attach the outdoor cable box on a wall.
 * some material to fixate the components and allow airflow in the box
+* or see 3-D print masks for double sided PVC housing contruction.

 One may need to extend those dust sensors without an inlet tube and inlet as well as ouytet on same side with some air separation guidence in order to avoid to measure only the dust circulating within the housing.